gabyx/Githooks/README.md

 There are generally two scenarios how you would use Githooks in CI.:

-1. Run functionality in hook repositories (local and shared repos): You want to run containerized custom functionality.
-This can be done by using `git hooks exec --containerized ...`.
+1. Run functionality in hook repositories (local and shared repos): This can be done by using `git hooks exec --containerized ...`.
 The following

    ```shell
    git hooks exec --containerized \